-- 1. Submit a completed Notetaker Request form at least thirty (30) days prior to the first day of classes each quarter.
+- 1. Submit a completed Notetaker Request form at least thirty (30) days prior to the first day of classes each term.
 The request may be submitted through this Service Request link. - 2.
 Notify SSD regarding changes in class schedule and locations as soon as possible. - 3.
 Students are encouraged, but not required, to select their own notetaker from the students in the class.
 If the student selects a notetaker, the student should email ssdnotetaking@csusb.edu to notify SSD that a notetaker has been recruited. - 4.
-It is the student's responsibility, if they select their own notetaker, to ensure the notetaker receives a Notetaker Information Packet.

-- 5. SSD will recruit a notetaker from the student's class. - 6.
+If the student selects their own notetaker, it is their responsibility to make sure the notetaker receives a Notetaker Information packet. - 5.
+SSD can also recruit a notetaker from the student's class. - 6.
 If needed, carbonless (NCR) paper is available at the SSD office during normal business hours. - 7.
 Class notes may be photocopied at the SSD office during normal business hours within a timely manner.

 - 1. The student's SSD Counselor determines notetaking as an accommodation. - 2.
-Priority registration should be utilized by students to ensure timely submission of notetaker requests and to allow for recruitment time. - 3.
-Students who attend class that day will have the notes made available the following school day. - 4.
-If the student does not attend class after the first twenty (20) minutes, the notetaker is not obligated to stay and take notes for the class.
+Priority registration should be utilized by students to ensure timely submission of notetaker requests. - 3.
+Students who attend class that day will have the notes made available the following class meeting.

+- 4. If the student does not attend class after the first twenty (20) minutes, the notetaker is not obligated to stay and take notes for the class.
 It will be the student's responsibility to make arrangements for the notes. - 5.
-As an incentive, students who are serving as a notetaker will receive priority registration for the following quarter.
-One notetaker per class is allowed priority registration unless approval has been authorized by the student's SSD Counselor. - 6.
+As an incentive, students who are serving as a notetaker will receive priority registration for the following term.
+One notetaker per class is allowed priority registration unless approval has been authorized by the Notetaking Support Coordinator. - 6.
 If the student chooses to select their own notetaker, the student is responsible to ensure that the notetaker receives the Notetaker Information Packet (available at the SSD office).
-The notetaker must review and sign the agreement and return it to SSD.

-7. Any questions or concerns regarding requested notetaker services should be directed to the SSD office or at ssdnotetaking@csusb.edu.
+The notetaker must review and sign the agreement and return it to SSD. - 7.
+Any questions or concerns regarding requested notetaker services should be directed to the SSD office or at ssdnotetaking@csusb.edu.